learn-static/writing-with-visualizations/content/essay/advanced-formatting.md

 ---
 section: Write Your Essay
-nav_order: 3
+nav_order: 4
-title: Advanced Formatting
+title: Formatting with Markdown
 ---

 ---